 You will also be able to take advantage of skills or tasks that let you make the most of Assistant.
-From the Google Home app, you tap the menu button and hit explore, and you will see offerings from the Food Network, Netflix, Sports Facts, and more.
+From the Google Home app, tap the menu button and hit Explore, and you will see offerings from the Food Network, Netflix, Sports Facts, and more.
 You don’t need to enable these skills to use them, but for something like Uber, you have to link your account.

 For the original Google Home, DT’s Senior Editor Caleb Denison said it sounds like the Amazon Echo Tap as opposed to the full-size Echo speaker.
-Google’s Home over-juices the bass, he said, and sounds compressed and a bit dirty when you turn it up too loud.
+Google’s Home over-juices the bass, he said, and it sounds compressed and a bit dirty when you turn it up too loud.
 Still, he thinks it gets the job done if you just want to sing along to something while doing the dishes.